frank3stein/fnd-project5/README.md

 The iframe in Sydney marker does not work the best for now, but I think after google incorporates views.google to maps, it will be more customisable.

+Map Controls

+On desktop
+Press " L " - Toggles the list view

+On Mobile
+Three finger tap - Toggles the list view

 You can view the project with the link below: http://frank3stein.github.io/fnd-project5/build/